medabida/savy/README.md

 # savy
-Auto-Save your content when editing in HTML input/textarea And restore values after refreshing
+Auto-Save your content when editing in HTML input/textarea/single select/multiple select And restore values after refreshing

 How to use:
 -------------------------